noncenz/noncenz.github.io/_posts/2023-08-01-Forgotten Implant .md

 ada@forgottenimplant:/var/www/phpmyadmin$
 ```

-A quick test to prove that the folder is accessable:
+We'll create a file and try to call it through `curl` as a quick test to prove that the folder is accessable:

 ```bash
 ada@forgottenimplant:/var/www/phpmyadmin$ echo "hello" > tmp/hi.html